Pierce County buying homes in flood risk areas

 WATCH: Doug Reed recalls memories from old dairy farm

-Last year Pierce County purchased Doug Reed’s family farm.
-For decades it was a dairy farm and then they had horses, but over the years Mother Nature started to change its course.
+Pierce County purchased Doug Reed’s family farm last year.
+For decades it was a dairy farm and then they had horses, but over the years, Mother Nature started to change its course.

 “It floods faster than it used to when we were kids,” said Reed.
 “There’s areas out there now that they just stay completely wet year-round.”